projectcitybuild/web/README.md

 ### Database
 * If the database schema changes, remember to run ``php artisan migrate`` from the **src** folder to ensure you always have the latest schema.

-## Note about forum data
-Since we're still using SMF for the time being, the website will retrieve data from the SMF database on our production server.
-Since we obviously can't give out the server credentials for security reasons, you can mock the forum data instead by setting **DB_MOCK_FORUMS** to **true** in your .env file.